-Further, I recommend the Secretary adopt the following findings and conclusions:
+Further, the following reasons and conclusions are hereby entered:

-1. The Department has the statutory basis and legal authority to act with regard to its Proposed Plan of Remedial Action for the Barbara Hicks Site (DE-1804), pursuant to 7 Del.
+- 1. The Department has the statutory basis and legal authority to act with regard to its Proposed Plan of Remedial Action for the Barbara Hicks Site (DE-1804), pursuant to 7 Del.
 C. Ch.
-91, specifically, at §9107(e)(1), Remedies;

-- 2. The Department has jurisdiction under its statutory authority, pursuant to 7 Del.C.
+91, specifically, at §9107(e)(1), Remedies; - 2.
+The Department has jurisdiction under its statutory authority, pursuant to 7 Del.C.
 Ch.
 60, to issue an Order adopting this Proposed Plan as a Final Plan of Remedial Action for the Barbara Hicks Site (DE-1804); - 3.
 The Department provided adequate public notice of this Proposed Plan, and of all proceedings in a manner as required by the law and regulations.
-The Department also provided the public with an adequate opportunity to comment on the same, and considered all timely and relevant public comments in the Record, prior to making any final decision; - 4.
-The Department has carefully considered the factors required to be weighed with regard to the implementation of the aforementioned Proposed Plan, and finds that the Record supports adoption of the same as its Final Plan of Remedial Action in this matter: - 5.
-Furthermore, the Department has consulted with DNREC's Environmental Justice Coordinator throughout this permitting process, has reviewed the Record generated in this matter in the light of potential Environmental Justice issues existing in the area surrounding the Barbara Hicks Site, and has determined that the finalization of the Proposed Plan is consistent with the Department's Environmental Justice policy; - 6.
-The adoption of the aforementioned Proposed Plan as the Department's Final Plan of Remedial Action for the Barbara Hicks Site will enable the Department to ensure continued improvement of environmental quality at said Site, as referenced above; - 7.
-The Department has an adequate Record for its decision, and no further public hearing is appropriate or necessary; and
+The Department also provided the public with an adequate opportunity to comment on the Proposed Plan, and considered all timely and relevant public comments in the Record, prior to making any final decision;

+4. The Department has carefully considered the factors required to be weighed with regard to the implementation of the aforementioned Proposed Plan, and finds that the Record supports adoption of the same as its Final Plan of Remedial Action in this matter;

+5. Furthermore, the Department has consulted with DNREC's Environmental Justice Coordinator throughout this permitting process, has reviewed the Record generated in this matter in the light of potential Environmental Justice issues existing in the area surrounding the Barbara Hicks Site, and has determined that the finalization of the Proposed Plan is consistent with the Department's Environmental Justice policy;

+6. The adoption of the aforementioned Proposed Plan as the Department's Final Plan of Remedial Action for the Barbara Hicks Site will enable the Department to ensure continued improvement of environmental quality at said Site, as referenced above;